 This resources page is a list of free tools to help you start, run, and grow your own food blog.

-Blogging has been an amazing 5+ year journey for us and we are super grateful for where we are today.
-It’s been an honest mix of celebrations, breakdowns, learning, trial and error, and persistence, but we wouldn’t have it any other way.
+Blogging has been an amazing eight-year journey for us and we are super grateful for where we are today.
+It’s been an honest mix of celebrations, breakdowns, learning, trial, and error, and persistence, but we wouldn’t have it any other way.

-When we first started, we honestly had no clue what we were doing (for real).
-We can safely say we know more now than when we started, but it’s still been a process of constant learning and improvement.
+When we first started back in 2014, we honestly had no clue what we were doing (for real).
+We can safely say we know more now than when we started (thank goodness), but it’s still been a process of constant learning and improvement.
 We’ve been fortunate enough to gain tons of insight from other bloggers who have kindly shared their own resources along the way.
-So, wanted share our own and hope it will help you in your own blogging journey.
+So, wanted to share our own and hope it will help you in your own blogging journey.

 Note: This page contains affiliate links which means we earn a small commission if you use those links.
 We only recommend brands, products, and tools we use and trust.